Algorithmic subsampling under multiway clustering: Introduction

 {\bf Relation to the Literature:} This paper intersects with two branches of the literature, namely the algorithmic subsampling and multiway clustering.
-In econometrics, the algorithmic subsampling and its properties are first studied by \citet*{Ng2017} and \citet*{LeeNg2020ARE,LeeNg2020sketching}.
+In econometrics, the algorithmic subsampling and its properties are first studied by \citet*{LeeNg2020ARE,LeeNg2020sketching}.
 This literature has focused on random (i.i.d.) sampling as emphasized earlier.
-Asymptotic statistical properties under multiway clustering have been investigated by \citet*{cameron2012robust}, \citet*{thompson2011simple}, \citet*{cameron2014robust}, \citet*{davezies2019empirical}, \citet*{mackinnon2019wild}, \citet*{chiang2020inference}, \citet*{chiang2019multiway}, and \citet*{menzel2017bootstrap}.
+Robust variances under multiway clustering have been proposed by \citet*{cameron2012robust}, \citet*{thompson2011simple}, and \citet*{cameron2014robust}.
+Asymptotic statistical properties under multiway clustering have been rigorously investigated by \citet*{davezies2019empirical}, \citet*{chiang2020inference}, \citet*{mackinnon2019wild}, \citet*{menzel2017bootstrap}, and \citet*{chiang2019multiway} under various contexts.
 This literature has not considered the algorithmic subsampling.
-To our knowledge, this paper is the first to study the properties of algorithmic subsampling under multiway clustering, and therefore, is the first to propose the aforementioned advantage of the algorithmic subsampling for robustness against potential degeneracy in the asymptotic distribution under multiway clustering.
-We take advantage of the methods and approaches of \citet*{Janson1984} to develop parts of our basic theoretical results.
+To our knowledge, this paper is the first to study the properties of algorithmic subsampling under multiway clustering, and therefore, is the first to propose the aforementioned advantage of the algorithmic subsampling for robustness against potential degeneracy, including non-Gaussian degeneracy, in the asymptotic distribution under multiway clustering.
+We take advantage of the asymptotic distributional theory for incomplete one-sample U-statistics \citep*{Janson1984} to develop parts of our basic theoretical results.
 The method of algorithmic subsampling is also closely related to the general scheme of resampling methods for clustered data, which has been studied for one or multiway clustering by \citet*{mackinnon2017wild}, \citet*{mackinnon2018wild}, \citet*{djogbenou2019asymptotic}, \citet*{davezies2019empirical}, \citet*{mackinnon2019wild}, \citet*{chiang2020inference}, and \citet*{menzel2017bootstrap}, to name but a few.

 {\bf Organization:} The rest of this paper is organized as follows.
 Section \ref{sec:multiway_algorithmic_subsampling} introduces the multiway algorithmic subsampling and presents its asymptotic statistical theories.
 Sections \ref{sec:gmm} and \ref{sec:m} demonstrate applications to the GMM and M-estimation frameworks, respectively.
 Section \ref{sec:simulation} presents Monte Carlo simulation studies.
 Section \ref{sec:empirical} presents an empirical application to scanner data.
 Section \ref{sec:conclusion} concludes.
 All mathematical proofs and details are collected in the appendix.